gowrizrh/async-events/source/publishing_async_event.rst

             "id" => $order->getId();
         ]

-To publish an asynchronous event, supply an array in which the first element defines the event name.
-The second element contains a serialized JSON string representing the arguments required by the service method.
+An async event can be published using the ``MageOS\AsyncEvents\Api\AsyncEventPublisherInterface``.

+Provide the event name and the required arguments to the ``publish`` method.
+The store ID is optional.
+If not provided, all subscribers to the event will be notified.

 .. code-block:: php
-   :emphasize-lines: 15,16,17,18

    <?php

-    use MageOS\AsyncEvents\Helper\QueueMetadataInterface;
+    use MageOS\AsyncEvents\Api\AsyncEventPublisherInterface;

     // ...

-        public function sendOrder(Order $order): void
+        public function publishOrder(Order $order): void
         {
             $arguments = [
                 "id" => $order->getId();
             ]

             $this->publisher->publish(
-                QueueMetadataInterface::EVENT_QUEUE,
-                [
                     "sales.order.created",
-                    $this->json->serialize($arguments)
+                    $arguments,
+                    $storeId // optional
                 ]
             );
         }